ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     -   The Identity Broker signs the token of claims.

-    -   Note: a consumer of claims (e.g. a Claim Clearinghouse) accepting the “ga4gh” OIDC token claim signed by a given Identity Broker also accepts the chain of trust that such claims were collected correctly, are ligitimently derived from the sources of authority, and are presented accurately.
+    -   Note: a consumer of claims (e.g. a Claim Clearinghouse) accepting the “ga4gh” OIDC claim signed by a given Identity Broker also accepts the chain of trust that such claims were collected correctly, are ligitimently derived from the sources of authority, and are presented accurately.